 The Baths of Diocletian: Having been to Split, Croatia where the Emperor Diocletian made his palace masterpiece, we love to see his style of architecture.
 This bath complex is very near to the Palazzo Massimo alle Terme and the Palazzo Altemps.

-Accommodation Around Roma Termini
+Best Accommodation Around Roma Termini

 Below we’ve listed the absolute best of the best.

-Best Hostels Around Roma Termini
+Best Hostel Around Roma Termini

 The Beehive Hostel: In our opinion (and the opinion of many other travellers), this is the best hostel in Rome by far.
 Owned by a friendly American couple who have lived in Italy for 17 years, the double rooms here (and the dorms) are large and bright.